nandha-js/React-Notes/⚛️ JSX vs HTML — Key Differences.md

 ## 💡 Tip:

 JSX is not HTML, but it helps React developers write UI in a more natural, HTML-like way.
-Under the hood, JSX is converted to React.createElement() calls
+Under the hood, JSX is converted to React.createElement() calls.